top of page

 BEAR ukraine humanitarian british expeditionary english evacuation rescue aid transport war animal bbc europe help newyorktim

-British Expeditionary Aid & Rescue's Founder and Chief Executive, Elizabeth, is a British technology start-ups director.
-With a Second World War family legacy - her grandfather having served in the British Special Forces (SOE) and her Polish grandmother having been forced to leave her homeland - it felt important that she act and respond to Russia's full scale invasion of Ukraine.
+British Expeditionary Aid & Rescue's Founder and Chief Executive, Elizabeth, left her career in technology and drove alone to Ukraine ten days after the full scale invasion.
+With a Second World War family legacy - her grandfather having served in the British Special Forces (SOE) and her Polish grandmother having been forced to leave her homeland - it felt important that she act and respond to Russia's invasion.

 FRONTLINE EVACUATION

-In early 2023, we relocated to the southern front, in order to evacuate people from the liberated section of Kherson oblast.
+In early 2023, we relocated to the southern front, in order to evacuate people from the liberated parts of Kherson oblast.
 Having survived 9 months of Russian occupation, these people had to flee their homes as the Russians were heavily shelling the territory that was no longer under their control.

 In total, we executed specialist evacuations for 400 people who were unable to evacuate themselves.
 The wider impact is unknown; evacuating these people often enabled their family members to also leave and escape Russian agression.